TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 * Sum - computes sum of values
 * List - returns list of inputs received by the aggregator; see aggregateBy to understand what is meant by inputs
 * Set - the result is a set of inputs received by the aggregator.
 Can be very ineffective for large sets, try to use ApproximateSetCardinality in this case
-* ApproximateSetCardinality - computes approximate cardinality of set using [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) algorithm.
+* ApproximateSetCardinality - computes approximate cardinality of a set using [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) algorithm.
+Please note that this aggregator treats null as a unique value.
+If this is undesirable and the set passed to ApproximateSetCardinality aggregator contained null (this can be tested with safe navigation in [SpEL](Spel#safe-navigation)), subtract 1 from the obtained result.

 **output** - name of the variable which will hold the result of the aggregator.